Abhiramkalakota/BMI-Calculator-Python-tkinter/README.md

-# Advance-BMI-Calculator-Python-tkinter
+#BMI-Calculator-Python-tkinter
-A Advance BMI Calculator using Python and Tkinter — inspired by a tutorial from YT .
+A beginner BMI Calculator using Python and Tkinter — inspired by a tutorial from YT .